Skip Navigation Website Accessibility

 At our October 2023 meeting we heard Linda Syverson Guild present Stepping Outside My Comfort Zone

-Linda talked about how she transforms materials from estate sales, antique sales, old clothing and quilts, tablecloths to build designs in fabric, letting the project be the story.
+Linda talked about how she transforms materials from estate sales, antique sales, old clothing and quilts, and tablecloths to build designs in fabric, letting the project be the story.

 Linda was originally trained as an architect.
 Her fiber art career has taken several twists and turns.
 Having moved away from traditional quilting, she stepped out of her comfort zone to shared how she plays with individual colors, using one color from the color wheel; how she builds pieces that appear to span space, unsupported; and how she finishes small pieces, combining them to make larger pieces of art.